PalthiMalleswari/Computer-Network-Operating-System/README.md

 # Computer-Network
-Practice Basic Networking Functionalities That We Use In Our Day to Day Life
+Practice Basic Networking and Operating System Functionalities That We Use In Our Day to Day Life